 - David Sander, History

 - Katherine Marin, Education

-- Candice Smith Corby, Visual and Performing Arts, Gallery Director
+- Candice Smith Corby, Visual & Performing Arts

 On Fridays at 4:00 (except where noted), please join us at the Farmhouse to hear this semester's Farmhouse Writing Fellows talk about the projects they are working on.
 Locally-sourced refreshments will be served.
 All are invited.